 While it's tempting to start going overboard with all the personalized details and decorations, limit yourself before you spiral out of control.
 Everything adds up and often, the small stuff is what breaks your budget the most.

-16. Team Up With Groomsmen
+16. Team up With the Groomsmen

-Split the cost between the bridesmaids and the groomsmen when it comes to planning any joint activities like a post rehearsal dinner party or a wedding after party.
+Split the cost between the bridesmaids and the groomsmen when it comes to planning any joint activities like a post-rehearsal dinner party or a wedding after-party.

 17. Channel Old Souvenirs

 When planning out decorations for the bridal shower or the bachelorette party, get creative and think outside the box by using old souvenirs from the bride's past.
 Whether they are her old trophies or scrapbooks, make these events more intimate by digging into some of her old-school favorite things.